More information about Traffic Regulation Orders

 - other publicity steps be taken as the authority considers appropriate; and

-- the requisite traffic signs are placed on or near the road and maintained for as long as the TRO remains in force.
+- the requisite traffic signs are placed on or near the road and maintained for as long as the Order remains in force.